Docs

 2. Go to Dashboard and add a source + a URL to watch.

 4. That's it.
-Forewarn will start checking on the next cron tick and notify you when a meaningful change lands.
+Forewarn will start checking on the next scheduled tick and notify you when a meaningful change lands.

 Page types